 On behalf of myself, The Miracle Foundation, and all of the orphans under their care, we wish each and every mother out there a very blessed Mother’s Day filled with love and joy.

-To those of you who, like myself and children of The Miracle Foundation who will be without a mother this Mother’s Day — I wish you peace in your hearts and know that you are not alone as the orphans and I are sending each and every one of you a BIG hug.
+To those of you who, like myself and the children of The Miracle Foundation, have lost your mother, I wish you peace in your hearts and know that you are not alone as orphans, and I am sending each and every one of you a BIG hug.

 I am who I am because of my mother!